tauri-apps/tauri-docs/docs/guides/building/windows.md

 ## Customizing the Installer

 The Windows Installer package is built using the [WiX Toolset v3].
-Currently you can change it by using a custom WiX source code (an XML file with a `.wxs` file extension) or through WiX fragments.
+Currently, you can change it by using a custom WiX source code (an XML file with a `.wxs` file extension) or through WiX fragments.

 ### Replacing the Installer Code with a Custom WiX File